-At Queensborough lines park there is some unique play equipment for your family to enjoy.
+At Queenborough lines park there is some unique play equipment for your family to enjoy.
 Mainly catering for older children, you will find a pair of Acoustic mirrors to send secret messages between you, a large spherical climbing frame on top of the hill and some outdoor fitness equipment.
-Queensborough lines park also caters for younger children who will enjoy the long slide down the hill and the climbing frame.
+Queenborough lines park also caters for younger children who will enjoy the long slide down the hill and the climbing frame.

 The paths through the marsh are not suitable for pushchairs and we advise taking your smaller children in carriers, slings or backpacks.

-Queensborough is under 1 mile away, where you will find historic naval buildings, a marina and a little play area.
+Queenborough is under 1 mile away, where you will find historic naval buildings, a marina and a little play area.

 Elmley National Nature Reserve is 4 away for any keen walkers or bird watchers.

 Hillside Avenue, Rushenden, Queenborough, Isle of Sheppey, Kent, ME11 5LL.

 - Wellies in wetter weather if you plan on exploring the marshes.

 - Hats and plenty of suncream and water on hot sunny days.